Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Trigger campaigns make the user experience feel more interactive and personalized.
 For example, when a rideshare user hails a ride, the app sends an SMS message when the driver is getting close to provide helpful, personalized updates.

-This cause and effect relationship is why trigger campaigns are effective for increasing engagement, click-through rates, and user retention.
+This cause and effect relationship is why trigger campaigns are effective for increasing engagement, click-through rates, and user retention rates.
 In fact, triggered campaigns have been found to have a more than 22% higher open rate and 7% higher click-through rate compared to routine marketing messages.1

 And these trigger campaigns can be used to engage customers at every step of the user lifecycle.
 Let’s dig into a couple examples of trigger campaigns from welcome messages to milestones.